tokenstocks/SEEDx/replit.md

 # SEEDx MVP - Sustainable Ecosystem for Economic Development exchange

 ## Overview
-SEEDx is a blockchain-based regenerative capital platform on the Stellar network.
-It connects liquidity providers ("Primers") with token traders ("Regenerators") to fund agricultural projects, facilitating tokenized agricultural participation, automated cashflow distribution, and capital regeneration.
-The platform aims to mitigate securities classification risk through SEC-compliant language, focusing on utility tokens and participation, fostering a sustainable ecosystem for economic development.
+SEEDx is a blockchain-based regenerative capital platform on the Stellar network implementing the RCX (Regenerative Capital Exchange) model.
+Primers are grant-style donors who seed the liquidity pool and receive impact metrics (not financial returns or ownership stakes).
+Regenerators purchase project tokens with 100% of payments replenishing the LP Pool to sustain capital regeneration.
+The platform mitigates securities classification risk through SEC-compliant language, focusing on utility tokens and participation, fostering a sustainable ecosystem for economic development.

 ## User Preferences
 Preferred communication style: Simple, everyday language.